taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 1. The default data directory will be `/var/lib/dashcore`
 2. The default configuration file will be `/etc/dashcore/dash.conf`
-3. Both are owned by system user `dash`
+3. Both are owned by system user (and group) `dashcore`
 4. All elements in 1, 2, and 3 above were installed automatically by the dashcore-server RPM package.

-Since the Dash service runs out of `dash` user owned directories and configuration, many of our configuration and ongoing maintenance actions will be performed by sudo'ing as that user. `dash` is a system user, as such that user can't be logged into and has no home directory.
+Since the Dash service runs out of `dashcore` user owned directories and configuration, many of our configuration and ongoing maintenance actions will be performed by sudo'ing as that user. `dashcore` is a system user, as such that user can't be logged into and has no home directory.
 What this means will become self evident shortly.